Sotoba Komachi (Mishima)

 Sotoba Komachi (卒塔婆小町) is one of the stories in Five Modern Noh Plays by Yukio Mishima.
-The original work was written by Kanami and was later reworked by Mishima Yukio for modern theatre.
+The original work was written by Kan'ami and was later reworked by Mishima Yukio for modern theatre.
 The kanji 卒塔婆 means stupa and小町 is the synonym of belle or beautiful woman.
 The story was written in 1952 and published in 1956.
 It was translated by Japanese literature expert Donald Keene into English in 1957.
 Sotoba Komachi is the third story of The Five Modern Noh Plays.

-In relation to Sotoba Komachi by Kanami
+In relation to Sotoba Komachi by Kan'ami

 The original work, Sotoba Komachi written by Kan'ami, was originally a conversation between two priests and a 99-year-old lady at a Buddhist shrine.
 She later admits that she is Ono no Komachi (one of the six great waka poets in Heian period).
 She is then possessed by Captain Fukakusa (one of Komachi’s suitors) angry spirit and confesses to visiting Komachi for 99 nights in order to earn her love but lacking one and dying in agony.
-Mishima reworked the story and borrowed the characters (the old lady and Captain Fukakusa) from Kanami’s Sotoba Komachi.
+Mishima reworked the story and borrowed the characters (the old lady and Captain Fukakusa) from Kan'ami’s Sotoba Komachi.